-The bill H. 3319 seeks to amend Section 7-25-180 of the South Carolina Code of Laws, which pertains to the unlawful distribution of campaign literature near polling places.
-The amendment establishes that it is unlawful for individuals to engage in specific activities within fifty feet of polling place entrances during election hours and early voting.
+The bill H. 3319 seeks to amend Section 7-25-180 of the South Carolina Code of Laws, which addresses the unlawful distribution of campaign literature near polling places.
+The proposed changes declare it unlawful for individuals to engage in specific activities within fifty feet of polling place entrances during election hours and early voting periods.
 These activities include congregating, loitering, obstructing entrances, harassing voters, disseminating electioneering information, or any conduct that disrupts the election process.
 The bill also defines "electioneering" and outlines the responsibilities of poll managers and law enforcement in enforcing these provisions.

-Additionally, the bill maintains that candidates may wear a small label identifying themselves within five hundred feet of the polling place but prohibits them from displaying any campaign materials once inside.
-The amendment emphasizes the enforcement of these regulations by poll managers and allows for the involvement of law enforcement in addressing violations.
+Additionally, the bill maintains that candidates may wear a small identification label within five hundred feet of polling places but prohibits them from displaying campaign materials once inside the polling area.
+It clarifies that certain individuals, such as election officials and poll watchers, are exempt from these restrictions while performing their duties.
 The act will take effect upon the Governor's approval.

 Latest Version: 7-25-180